The 13 Must-Sees in Downtown Lisbon for an Incredible Day

 Praca da Figueira is one of the oldest squares in the center and is today a hub for bus and tram stops.
 Overlooking the square is St. George’s castle, providing an incredible backdrop and a stunning view of the city below.

 The buildings that surround the square offer plenty of opportunities to explore, ranging from hotels, shops and cafes and if you happen to be there on the last weekend of the month, you’ll get to see the excellent local food market in the square.
+You might even bump into me since I’m often checking out the stalls for my favorite regional cheeses!

-Don’t miss Confeitaria Nacional – an elegant pastry shop on the south side of the square that opened in 1829 and still serves delicious pasteries.
 There is also an interesting toy shop called the Hospital das Bonecas from the 1830s which is worth a gander on the north side of the square.

 Baixa is one of Lisbon’s most culturally rich areas and a mecca for tourists and locals alike.
 Just off of Praca da Figueira and Rossio, it is the perfect place to explore the cultural heritage of Portugal.
 With its narrow cobblestone streets lined with unique shops and restaurants, Baixa is alive with antique stores, vintage boutiques, quaint cafes, and incredible museums.

 One street to check out on your way to the Santa Justa Elevator is Rua do Carmo.
-This street is lined with quaint shops from another time, and are definitely worth a look.
+This street is lined with my favorite quaint shops from another time, and are definitely worth a look.
 An antique glove shop, beautifully restored storefronts, as well as the famed Joalheria do Carmo, are a real feast for the eyes.

 7. Santa Justa elevator